Sanfee18/triton-server/README.md

 ```
 > [!Note]
 >
 > If you're using a Mac with an ARM architecture (M chip), your local Docker build may not be compatible with the x86 architecture of the EC2 instance.
-It's recommended to build the Docker image directly on the EC2 instance for compatibility.
+That's why we are building the Docker image directly on the EC2 instance to ensure compatibility.

 Alternatively, you can build the image on a compatible machine, push it to **Amazon Elastic Container Registry (ECR)**, and then pull it onto your EC2 instance.